Stately quadrille: Quadrille

 In the years immediately after the war, Britain and France, which were widely considered to have been the leaders of opposing coalitions in the last war, formed an Anglo-French Alliance and recognized that they shared temporary, mutual interests.
 In the years that followed, they managed to defeat a resurgent Spain, formerly a French ally, in the War of the Quadruple Alliance.
 Spain sought an alliance with Austria and gained it in 1725.
+Prussia abandoned their anti-Austrian policy in 1728.

 By 1731, Britain and France were clearly drifting apart.
 A diplomatic initiative with Austria was begun by the British government, and a new Anglo-Austrian Alliance was created.
 Spain withdrew its friendship with Austria and eventually ended up allied to France again.
+In 1732, Austria, Prussia and Russia formed an alliance.

 In 1733, however the Anglo-Austrian Alliance seemed under threat, when the British failed to assist the Austrians in the War of the Polish Succession.
 Austria had to rely heavily on Russia for assistance and was forced to make huge concessions to Spain in the 1738 peace treaty.
 Britain realised that its failure to intervene had allowed France to become too strong.

 In 1740, Prussia, an emerging power, attacked Austria.
-Britain and France soon became embroiled in the war, which ended in a stalemate in 1748, but Austria appeared to have lost most in the war.
+Britain and France soon became embroiled in the War of the Austrian Succession, which ended in a stalemate in 1748, but Austria appeared to have lost most in the war.
 Despite extensive British funding, it was increasingly disillusioned about the Anglo-Austrian Alliance and began looking for a replacement.

 In 1756, Austria did what was considered unthinkable by many by abandoning its British connection to form a new alliance with France.
 Fearing that Continental Europe would be destabilized and led to war, Britain made an alliance with Prussia at the Convention of Westminster in the hope that a new balance of power would prevent war.
+Nevertheless, the Seven Years' War (1756–1763) broke out.

+In 1764, the Russo-Prussian alliance was formed.
+Austria then formed a (never ratified) secret alliance with their old archrival the Ottoman Empire in 1771.
+Austria and Russia then formed an alliance against the Ottomans in 1781.
+Prussia in turn formed an alliance with the Sublime Porte in 1790 and the Prussian-British-Dutch alliance mediated the Treaty of Sistova which ended the Austro-Turkish War(s).
+These events led to the Partitions of Poland.